PI: Kat Jungnickel

 Goldsmiths, University of London

 I am a sewing cycling sociologist.
-My research is concerned with mobilities, gender relations, DIY and DIT (Do-It-Together) technology communities and visual and inventive practice.
+My research is concerned with invention, mobilities, gender, DIY and DIT (Do-It-Together) technology communities and visual and inventive practice.
 Making and engaging are integral to my work.
 My practice is informed by my interest in different ways of ‘telling about society’ (Becker 2007).
-This means my creative interdisciplinary approach, methods and modes of transmission take many forms – from websites, blogs, machines, films, printed materials, photographs, exhibitions, performances, installations and even, most recently, costume (and sewing patterns).
-I also own and ride lots of bikes.
+This means my theoretical and methodological approach takes many forms – from websites, machines, videos, printed materials, photographs, exhibitions, performances, installations and most recently, costume (and sewing patterns).
+I own and ride lots of bikes.
 More about my research practice is here.

 RA: Rachel Pimm

 Rachel is an artist and designer.
 She was involved in all aspects of the Bikes & Bloomers project, from doing archival research, to assisting with the pattern making, sewing and working with collaborators.

 Alice is an artist and co-director of Proboscis.
 Her work includes works on paper video and fine art textiles and fabrics.
 On Bikes & Bloomers she worked to visually interpret (via drawing and painting) the collaborative process of working with the research group and their archival findings.
 This work was digitally printed onto silk and sewn into the lining of the garments.

 Britt works in photography, video, film and performance.
 On Bikes & Bloomers she documented the interdisciplinary collaborations and helped with the exhibition and installations.